Scott Putesky: Marilyn Manson

-Putesky and Marilyn Manson met at a Fort Lauderdale club called The Reunion Room and later at a local after-party in December 1989.
+Putesky, an Art Institute of Fort Lauderdale graduate with a degree in advertising design, met future Marilyn Manson bandmate Brian Warner at a Fort Lauderdale club called The Reunion Room and later at a local after-party in December 1989.
 The two created the concept of Marilyn Manson & the Spooky Kids poking fun at American media hypocrisy and its obsessions with serial killers and beautiful women.
 For this act, he took the stage name Daisy Berkowitz, devised by mixing the names of The Dukes Of Hazzard character Daisy Duke and serial killer David Berkowitz.

-In 1996, creative differences with Manson caused Putesky to leave the studio before Antichrist Superstar was completed.
+In 1996, creative differences with Manson caused Putesky to leave Trent Reznor's Nothing Studios in New Orleans before Antichrist Superstar was completed.
 Manson had begun to work more with the other members of the band, and the dark environment of Antichrist Superstars production led to Berkowitz being muscled out of the group.
 He is, however, credited for writing the music for four songs on the record, among them being the album's second single, "Tourniquet".
 Due to unpaid royalties, Berkowitz filed a $15 million lawsuit against Manson, which was later settled under confidential terms.